 - Therapeutic Drug Monitoring Registry: The Laboratory for Antiviral Research (LAR) at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences is conducting a multisite clinical research program to establish a Drug Interactions and Therapeutic Drug Monitoring (TDM) Registry.

-A WORLD OF ACADEMIC OPTIONS The University at Buffalo offers students a wide range of professional programs and opportunities for exciting interdisciplinary study across its 12 academic schools including dual/collaborative PharmD/MBA, PharmD/JD, PharmD/PhD, PharmD/MS, and PharmD/MPH combinations.
+A WORLD OF ACADEMIC OPTIONS - The University at Buffalo offers students a wide range of professional programs and opportunities for exciting interdisciplinary study including dual/collaborative PharmD/MBA, PharmD/JD, PharmD/PhD, PharmD/MS, and PharmD/MPH combinations.

 |Course Title||Semester Hours||Quarter Hours|